moabdelbasset/feproject5/README.md

 The Kanban board was created using Github projects and can be located [here](https://github.com/users/moabdelbasset/projects/3/views/1) and can be viewed to see more information on the project cards.
 All stories have a full set of acceptance criteria to define the functionality that marks that story as complete.

+## Reusable components

+Reusable components have been made to recycle the code and avoid duplicating it when unnecessary.

+- Navbar: Reused throughout the entire page to provide consistent design allowing users to become familiar with navigating the pages and making it an easy and enjoyable experience.
+- Assets: This component was used throughout the page to show page was loading or no results has been found.
+- UserContext: The component was used througout the page to determine the user context
+- ProgressBar: This component can be used in different pages to give the user a UI experince on how he progressed in his task

 ## Epics